hajinpaek/PowerGuard/README.md

-# Small Cell Base Station Demo
+# PowerGuard: Small Cell Base Station Demo

 This project is a basic simulation of a small cell base station, showcasing how user devices connect, manage network capacity, and backhaul connections.
 This demo is useful for understanding the principles behind small cell technology in mobile networks.